Explore watershed planning efforts underway in Story County

 Current Planning Efforts Underway

-In early 2017, the Board of Supervisors brought on a consulting firm to develop countywide watershed assessments throughout Story County.
-Looking at watersheds at the smaller level – technically, the Hydrologic Unit Code (HUC) 10 and 12 watershed levels – we are developing a comprehensive assessment that identifies watershed specific goals and develops implementation strategies addressing education, outreach and water quality improvement goals.
+In early 2017, the Board of Supervisors brought on a consulting firm to develop a countywide watershed assessment for Story County.
+By looking at watersheds on a smaller scale – technically, the Hydrologic Unit Code (HUC) 10 and 12 watershed levels – we developed a comprehensive assessment that identifies watershed-specific goals and implementation strategies addressing education, outreach, and water quality improvement goals.

-Story County is part of a larger effort underway by the Ioway Creek Watershed Management Authority to develop a comprehensive watershed plan for the Ioway Creek Watershed.
-More information on the Ioway Creek Watershed Plan is available by clicking here.
+Story County was part of a larger effort by the Ioway Creek Watershed Management Authority to develop a comprehensive watershed plan for the Ioway Creek Watershed.
+More information on the Ioway Creek Watershed Plan is available here.

 The town of Sheldahl and the southwestern tip of the county is part of the Fourmile Creek Watershed.
 Completed in 2014, the management plan is used to guide all watershed improvement efforts.
 More information on Fourmile Creek Watershed and the plan can be found here.

 Realizing how important the South Skunk River is the public and wildlife, multiple partners came together to form the Headwaters of the South Skunk Watershed Management Authority.
 Late 2021 and throughout 2022, meetings with multiple stakeholders were held to produce a roadmap for addressing the most pressing water quality issues in the watershed.
 The final plan and more information can be found here.